 - Protect against air leaks that affect temperature control.

-- You’re typically going to have a rollup door if you’ve got a multi-temp trailer.
-And dock seals will help protect your product from the ambient air temperature outside bleeding in the loading process while you backed up to the dock.
+- You’re typically going to have a rollup door if you’ve got a multi-temp trailer, which allows outside air in during loading.
+Dock seals will help protect your product from the ambient air temperature outside bleeding in the loading process while you backed up to the dock.

 - The shore power plug option allows for control when idling.

 - There are rules, laws, regulations about not idling your trucks, running your refrigeration units when you’re backed up to the dock.